 The Government are very clear indeed that we do not agree with a second referendum, and we have voted against a second referendum.
 All of us recall telling our electors in 2016 that their decision was going to be final and would be accepted, whatever the outcome of that referendum would be.
 I think it would do harm to the fragile confidence in our political institutions, were that commitment to be set aside.

 The Scottish National party joins in saying that we are horrified by the atrocious attacks in Sri Lanka.
 The Minister for the Cabinet Office is right to say that all of us, from all religions and none, should be considering religious tolerance and ensuring that we champion it.
 Also, as her funeral commences shortly, our thoughts are with the family and friends of Lyra McKee, and we would like to make it clear that we stand with Lyra.
 We would also like to join the celebration of Billy McNeill’s life and work.
-Of course, in addition to being the manager of Celtic, he was previously the manager of Aberdeen in his time.
+Of course, in addition to being the manager of Celtic, he was previously the manager of Aberdeen.

 Climate change is the biggest crisis facing the world today.
 Even the Environment Secretary has admitted that this Government have failed to do enough.
 Yesterday, he promised that the UK Government would take action.
 This Government have spent millions on nuclear power, cut support for renewable energy projects and continued to pursue fracking.
 Does taking action include reversing those damaging policies?